emberjs/rfcs/text/0000-better-env-handling.md

 This probably doesn't need to be in the guides, just in the API docs for developers looking for this.

+As the list of alternatives below shows, there are quite a few ways to _kind of_ achieve this outcome right now, but none of them are really documented right now.
+In the spirit of Ember, it would be helpful to converge on a single, officially documented & recommended way, which will also make teaching this much easier (as there will be a single point to direct developers to, when they run into these issues).

 ## Drawbacks

 It slightly extends API surface.